nightmare-rg/vagrant-ssl-nginx-varnish/README.md

 vagrant-ssl-nginx-varnish
 =========================

-Vagrant Box for testing SSL with nginx and varnish (offloading SSL) with subdomains ans wildcard certificate
+Vagrant Box for testing SSL with nginx and varnish (offloading SSL) with subdomains and wildcard certificate.

+Includes Perfect Forward Secrecy, HSTS and OCSP Stapling.

 Usage: